AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/agora_chat_restful_presence.md

 # Presence

 The presence feature enables users to publicly display their online presence status and quickly determine the status of others.
-Users can also customize their presence status, such as busy, away, in a call, which adds fun and diversity to real-time chatting.
+Users can customize their presence status; using more specific terms such as "busy", "away", or "in a call" can add fun and diversity to real-time chatting.

 This page shows how to use the Agora Chat RESTful API to implement presence in your project.
 Before calling the following methods, ensure that you meet the following:
 - You understand the call frequency limit of the Chat RESTful APIs as described in [Limitations](./agora_chat_limitation?platform=RESTful#call-limit-of-server-side).